Connect with us

 This type of construction insurance is designed to protect businesses and contractors from any liability in the event their worker is injured while on duty.

-It covers medical expenses as a result of a covered incident, ongoing recovery expenses related to an injury, missed wages, legal fees if the policy holder is taken to court, as well as funeral costs and death benefits.
+It covers medical expenses as a result of a covered incident, ongoing recovery expenses related to an injury, missed wages, legal fees if the policyholder is taken to court, as well as funeral costs and death benefits.

 5. General liability insurance

-Also known as commercial general liability insurance, this type of insurance for construction offers a liability protection to businesses in the event of property damage or bodily harm in the course of business.
+Also known as commercial general liability insurance, this type of insurance for construction offers liability protection to businesses in the event of property damage or bodily harm in the course of business.

 General liability insurance policies for construction companies usually cover damages relating to defective workmanship, work-related injuries, and defamation.